gabrielmcg/vp-netlify-test/blog/horizontal-pod-autoscaling.md

 ## Impact of scaling to 4

-After a while, `kubectl top pods` will show that the 4 pods are coping better than one, but that they are still exceeding the target, in this instance, 50% of 200m or 100m.
+After a while, `kubectl top pods` will show that the 4 pods are coping better than one, but they are still exceeding the target, in this instance, 50% of 200m or 100m.

 ```
 Every 10.0s: kubectl top pods                      Fri Mar  1 14:55:28 2019